 - Local Service Providers

-Attorneys working with clients who have criminal records
+Lawyers working with clients who have criminal records

-Re-entry resources for attorneys is a page for attorneys working with clients who have criminal records.
+Re-entry resources for attorneys is a page for lawyers working with clients who have criminal records.
 This page provides tips for checking records for misinformation, expunging and sealing records, and helping clients find jobs, housing, and assistance in paying off court debts.

 Prisoner Entrepreneur Education Program